PendaLane/recovery-buddy-app/README.md

 3. Run the dev server: `npm run dev`
 4. Build: `npm run build`

+If you don't have the Vercel Postgres/KV/Blob/Edge Config env vars configured locally, the serverless API routes fall back to in-memory storage and simple placeholders so the app can still load in development.
+Data will reset on restart.

 ## Deployment
 Deploy on Vercel with the Postgres, KV, Blob, and Edge Config resources attached.
 The API routes under `/api` depend on those bindings; no extra configuration is needed once the services are connected in the dashboard.